 Juliëtte was a member of the patient advisory board of the 5-year European clinical research study U-BIOPRED (Unbiased BIOmarkers in PREDiction of respiratory disease outcomes).
 For 4 years she has been a member of the Scientific Advisory Board of Lung Foundation Netherlands.
 She was also involved in the European Respiratory Society Task Force “Guidelines on Long-term management of bronchopulmonary dysplasia”.

-Gigi is a the mother of a surviving twin son born at 24 weeks who is now legally blind.
-She is an International Coach Federation (ICF) Credentialed Professional Performance Coach and Founder of Families Blossoming LLC, a company passionate about providing transformative Professional Coaching and Emotional Wellness services to parents, professionals and organizations.
-Her niche area is NICU parents and professionals, but her clients range from individuals and professional teams to medium to large-size organizations across the healthcare, education and corporate sectors.
-She also partners with business-psychology consultancy groups to help them deliver on a range of career development, inclusion and diversity and organizational wellness initiatives.
+Gigi Khonyongwa-Fernandez, is the mother of four angel babies and a surviving twin born at 24 weeks.
+She is both an International Coach Federation (ICF) accredited Professional Coach and a Trauma-Informed Certified Coach, and founder of GKF Coaching and Consulting.
+Her niche areas are leadership and organisational wellness, NICU leaders/community, diversity, empowerment, and wellbeing.
+She is passionate about imbedding joy and clarity within leaders in any sector and throughout the workplace culture.
+Gigi’s clients range from individuals and professional teams to medium to large-size organisations across the healthcare, education, faith-based, government, industry, and corporate sectors.
+She also partners with several consultancy groups to help them deliver on a range of leadership, diversity, and organisational development initiatives and is a vocal advocate for equity in the healthcare and educational realms.

 Mary Kinney is an Advisor for Newborn Health Evidence and Advocacy with Save the Children US’s Saving Newborn Lives programme, based in South Africa, providing technical analysis and writing support to global initiatives and to country teams in the African region.
 She is also a Doctoral Candidate at the University of Western Cape’s School of Public Health researching the implementation of Maternal and Perinatal Death Surveillance and Response.
 Her research interests include health system and policy research and implementation of maternal and newborn health interventions.